Barracuda-Technologies/double-elim-custom/README.md

-# 8 Pilot double elimination heats generator plugin
+# 8 pilot double elimination heat generator plugin
 This RotorHazard plugin allows race directors to use the generator function to create an 8 pilot double elimination bracket.
 Download this file into the plugins directory and restart the timer.

 ## Installation